LeonYang95/PLELog/README.md

 ### Environment

 **Note:** We attach great importance to the reproducibility of `PLELog`.
-To run and reproduce our results, please try to install the suggested version of the key packages.
+Here we list some of the key packages to reproduce our results.
+However, as discussed in [issue#14](https://github.com/YangLin-George/PLELog/issues/14), please refer to the `requirements.txt` file for package installation.

 **Key Packages:**